-Except in rare cases, Members must wear gloves while working on project sites and when carrying or sharpening tools.
+Except in rare cases, members must wear gloves while working on project sites and when carrying or sharpening tools.

-7. Dust Masks and Respirators
+7. Dust Masks & Respirators

-Disposable dust masks or respirators must be worn when spraying paint, working with treated wood or plaster, or engaging in any other activity that results in dust, fumes, mists, or other possible harmful conditions.
+Properly fitted/fitting disposable dust masks or respirators must be worn when spraying paint, working with treated wood or plaster, or engaging in any other activity that results in dust, fumes, mists, or other possible harmful conditions.